beartom/xsd2oas3.0/README.md

 # xsd2openapischema
-XSD convert to openAPI 3.0 schema
+A tool to convert XSD to openAPI 3.0 schema